cruisemaniac/cruisemaniac.com_website/content/posts/how-to-remote-part-1-of-n.md

 - remote-work
 - going-remote
 title: How to Remote - Part 1 of n...
+description: I just scribbled this down since I've been asked multiple times on how to be efficient when working from home.
 ---

 I just scribbled this down since I've been asked multiple times on how to be efficient when working from home.
 Here's some tips that will hopefully help you: